davidlaucw/Python_SS_2018/computer_setup/README.md

   I recommend that you put these command into your `.bash-profile` configuration file for the duration of the course.

-- It seems that Google-Chrome is the standard browser on new accounts in the AIfA CIP-Pool.
-We experienced problems with this browser in connection with Jupyter-Notebooks during the first lecture.
+- We experienced problems with Google-Chrome in connection with Jupyter-Notebooks during the first lecture.

   If Google-Chrome is the default browser on your account, please change it to *Firefox*.
 This can be done within the